-The Local Government and Communities Committee is seeking views on how to achieve community wellbeing.
+The Local Government and Communities Committee was seeking views on how to achieve community wellbeing.

-The Committee is keen to find out what people think affects ‘community wellbeing’ and have launched a call for the public’s ideas on what this future work should focus on.
+The Committee was keen to find out what people think affects ‘community wellbeing’ and launched a call for the public’s ideas on what this future work should focus on.

-The launch also sees the Parliament make use of a new engagement platform, ‘Your Priorities’, which enables the people of Scotland to interact with the Committee in a variety of ways including via video.
-The tool gives users the opportunity to shape the inquiry and to debate and discuss the key issues which impact upon a community.
+The launch also saw the Parliament make use of a new engagement platform, ‘Your Priorities’, which enables the people of Scotland to interact with the Committee in a variety of ways including via video.
+The tool gave users the opportunity to shape the inquiry and to debate and discuss the key issues which impact upon a community.

 Speaking as the call for views was launched, Local Government and Communities Committee Convener, James Dornan MSP, said:

 “Good community wellbeing is vital for us all.
 Communities that are happy, healthy, safe and secure allows us all to thrive and fulfil our potential.